brittonlaroche/MongoDB-Demos/Stitch/blog/README.md

 6. [Embed an Org Chart tutorial](https://github.com/brittonlaroche/MongoDB-Demos/edit/master/Stitch/charts-google)
 7. [Host your application tutorial](https://github.com/brittonlaroche/MongoDB-Demos/edit/master/Stitch/hosting)

 You will need a text editor for this section.
-If you do not have a text editor we recommend downloading a free text editor from one of the following sites (VS Code is best for Developers):
+If you do not have a text editor we recommend downloading a free text editor from one of the following sites:

 [Notepad ++](https://notepad-plus-plus.org/download)
 [Brackets](http://brackets.io/)